 In addition, the following prerequisites apply to EdD applicants.
 All applicants must:

-- give evidence of growth and competence in educational ministerial skills and leadership;
+- Give evidence of growth and competence in educational ministerial skills and leadership;

-- have an academic record that demonstrates superior ability and shows promise of success in doctoral studies (3.0 or above is desired);
+- Have an academic record that demonstrates superior ability and shows promise of success in doctoral studies (3.0 or above is desired);

-- provide a GRE or MAT test score; and
+- Provide a GRE test score; and

-- hold a DTS Master of Arts in Christian Education (MACE) or its equivalent, or an MA in Education or a related degree from an accredited institution plus leveling courses as necessary to provide DTS MACE equivalence.
+- Hold a DTS Master of Arts in Christian Education (MACE) or its equivalent, or an MA in Education or a related degree from an accredited institution plus leveling courses as necessary to provide DTS MACE equivalence.

 Specific prerequisites apply to EdD applicants depending on the applicant’s prior master’s-level preparation.
 Applicants with a theological master’s degree (MACE or its equivalent) are eligible to enroll in the 48-hour EdD program with little to no leveling work required.
 Applicants with a non-theological master’s degree in education or a related field are eligible to enroll in the EdD program after completing the appropriate leveling work.
 The final determination of an applicant’s eligibility to enter the EdD program is at the discretion of the Doctor of Education office.
-Applicants who lack the necessary educational background in education may enroll in the DTS MACE program, which serves as the prerequisite for the EdD.

 Courses needed to meet the DTS MACE equivalence requirements must cover the breadth and scope of DTS’s curriculum and commitment to Scripture as prescribed by the EdD office.
 Courses required for MACE equivalence may be earned at DTS (including its extension sites) or other accredited institutions.
 For more information on MACE equivalence, please contact the EdD office.